curtclifton/bbedit-swift-clm/README.md

 ## Known Issues

 - Extensions are only indexed by base type.
 This means that multiple extensions of the same base type have the same identifier in the function popup menu.
 - Identifier matching does not include the full unicode ranges allowed by the Swift language reference.
-Only upper and lower case A-Z, 0-9, and '_' are matched.
-I'm sorry for the lack of diacritic and emoji support.
+Only upper and lower case A-Z, 0-9, and ‘_’ are matched.
+I’m sorry for the lack of diacritic and emoji support, but I haven’t yet sorted out how to convince BBEdit to handle them in *Identifier and Keyword Character Class*.
-- Because of limitations in the matching power of codeless language modules, nested declarations are net indexed and are not fold-able.
+- Because of limitations in the matching power of codeless language modules, nested declarations are not indexed and are not fold-able.